shelleywong/BoxAndArrow/Tree/README.md

 After you complete each exercise, go through the steps to compile and run your code and check that everything is working as expected in the Binary Tree Visualizer.
 In order to see changes in your code, you'll likely need to open the Web Console and disable the cache.
 For more details, read the section on [Developing for Web](#developing-for-web).<br>

 You'll notice that the binary tree has a set of public member functions and a corresponding set of recursive private member functions.
-All private helper functions end in *_r (for recursive), so that Emscripten can differentiate the which functions to bind and which to ignore.<br>
+All private helper functions end in *_r (for recursive), so that Emscripten can determine which functions to bind and which to ignore.<br>

-Make sure you've completed the linked list exercises before you start trying to implement the Tree class.
-The binary tree data structure is made up of nodes, similar to nodes in a linked list, the main difference being that binary trees have a `left` and `right` node rather than one `next` node.
+Make sure you've completed the linked list exercises (in the List directory) before you start trying to implement the Tree class.
+The binary tree data structure is made up of nodes that are similar to the nodes in a linked list.
+The main difference is that binary tree nodes have pointers to a `left` Node and a `right` Node rather than one pointer to a `next` Node.
 The beginning of the tree is represented by the `m_root` Node pointer.
 In the Tree constructor, `m_root` is initialized to NULL, meaning the tree is empty.<br>

 Read the instructions carefully -- the exercises include tips and pseudocode that can help you understand what you need to do at each step.
 You can also check out the [Hints](#hints) section for more help with implementing a binary tree and using the Binary Tree Visualizer.<br>